How to Choose the Right Surfboard

 This surfer may decide that they want a board that's a little thicker and slightly wider, ensuring they have enough paddle power to avoid missing waves while increasing the longevity of their surf sessions, but one that is still a performance-oriented board.

-A good compromise may be to find a slightly thicker board that tapers down into a nice rail.
-This means you can continue to paddle into more critical waves while the board still offers a good amount of performance.
+A good compromise may be to find a slightly thicker hybrid surfboard with 60/40 rails.
+This means you can continue to paddle into both weaker and critical waves with the board still offering a solid amount of on-rail performance.
+Progressive surfing with easy paddling- that's the middle ground needed.

-In this case, you can see how fitness levels can impact on your ability to paddle into waves.
-For this reason, choosing the right board can ensure your wave count doesn’t go down on account of your surfing fitness
+In this case, you can see how fitness levels impact your ability to paddle into waves.
+For this reason, choosing the right board can ensure your wave count doesn't go down on account of your surfing fitness.
+It would help if you learned about the characteristics of surfboards (such as surfboard tails, rails, and noses) to identify what aspects will make paddling easier while still maintaining your ideal level of board performance.

 Age can also factor into this.
 Imagine two surfers on the same wave.
 A 25-year-old at an advanced level with the same height and weight as a 45-year-old at an advanced level may have a completely different surfboard.

-Most likely, the younger surfer is going to have more endurance than the older surfer.
+Most likely, the younger surfer will have more endurance than the older surfer.
 While they might both be strong paddlers, the older surfer is likely to tire quicker than the younger surfer.

 With a little more volume in his board, the older surfer could stretch out his session to the same length as the younger surfer as he won't need to spend the same amount of energy to paddle into waves.